teklaos/modeling-environment/README.md

 # Modeling Environment

-**Modeling Environment** is a powerful application designed to help users create and simulate various models with specific data, enabling predictions of potential future changes.
+**Modeling Environment** is an application designed to help users create and simulate various models with specific data, enabling predictions of potential future changes.

-Whether user is building predictive models or exploring data-driven scenarios, this tool provides a versatile environment for their modeling needs.
+---

 ## Installation